JZJisawesome/15Slide/docs/index.md

 ## What is 15Slide?
 15Slide is a fun, cross-platform, slidy-tile game written with C++17!

+The goal is to put the tiles back in order, with the empty space last.
+Simple.

 Visit the [wiki](https://github.com/JZJisawesome/15Slide/wiki/) and the Github [repo](https://github.com/JZJisawesome/15Slide).

 <img src="https://raw.githubusercontent.com/JZJisawesome/15Slide/master/images/GTKSlide.png" alt="GTKSlide"/>